SofiyaLyn/Final-Project/README.md

 **For this Final Project I used *asia-industry* dataset and perform analysis on both Stata and Python (*on The Jupyter Notebook platform*)**

-Data Source: World Bank's Global Economic Monitor database. https://osf.io/hwgnb/
+*Data Source*: World Bank's Global Economic Monitor database. https://osf.io/hwgnb/